-ENGINE EXHAUST AFTERTREATMENT SYSTEMS (EATS) (flas .€3) €3) (flashing)+ Me: Diesel Exhaust Fluid The DEF tank is empty.
+ENGINE EXHAUST AFTERTREATMENT SYSTEMS (EATS)

+DEF Indicators: (solid) (flashing) (fla shing)+ Message Diesel Exhaust Fluid The DEF tank is low.
 The DEF tank is empty.
-The vehicle The DEF tank is low. is limited to 5 mph.
-(DEF) Condition: Engine is in derate mode.
-Refill the DEF tank.
-DEF Action: Refill the DEF tank now Refill the DEF tank now (before adding diesel). (before operating vehicle) DEF Indicators: ₽ ₩ ₽ (flashing) (flashing) Diesel Particulate The DPF filter is overfull.
-The DPF filter is full.
+The DEF tank is empty.
+The vehicle (DEF) Condition: Engine is in derate mode. is limited to 5 mph.
+DEF Action: Refill the DEF tank.
+Refill the DEF tank now Refill the DEF tank now (before adding diesel). (before operating vehicle).
+DEF Indicators: (fla shing) 😫 (flashing) (flashing) ⊠ Diesel Particulate The DPF filter is full.
+The DPF filter is overfull.
 The DPF filter may be clogged with Filter (DPF) Engine is in derate mode. soot.
 Engine is in shutdown mode.
-Condition: DPF Action: Initiate a parked IMMEDIATELY stop and Service EATS system immediately. manual regeneration initiate a parked at next available stop. regeneration.
-See Operator's Manual for Further Detail
+Condition: DPF Action: Initiate a parked IMMEDIATELY stop and Service EATS system immediately. manual regeneration initiate a parked at next available stop. regeneration. tor's Manual for Further Deta